dkarunat123/CCHS-Population-Health-Analysis/README.md

 ├── 04_statistical_analysis.R
 └── 05_build_data_mart.R
 ```

-The scripts are intended to be run sequentially, beginning with the raw CCHS data and ending with the analytical tables used by SQL and business intelligence tools.
+The scripts are intended to be run sequentially, beginning with the raw CCHS data and ending with the analytical tables used by SQL and BI tools.

 An example of the survey-weighted analysis used to estimate diabetes prevalence by age group is: